 Rousseau reported that after Anet died, de Warens took “a substitute in the person of another new consort, a young Vintzeried … wishing to attach him to her service, ’employed all means which she thought proper.'”
 However, although Rousseau participated, he supposedly found these ménage à trois relationships confusing and was uncomfortable and unhappy with them.

-Rousseau later wrote about his sexual relationships and his sexual inclinations in The Confessions of Jean Jacques Rousseau, which was published in 1782.
-As for Rousseau’s motivation in writing the book, he wanted to understand what shaped his identity, and he desired to provide readers with an introspective and psychological portrait of who he was and who he became.
-He did this by examining his past and by looking at his sexual behavior in an honest way.
+The same year that Napoleon Bonaparte‘s sister Caroline Bonaparte was born was the same year that Rousseau wrote about his sexual relationships and inclinations in The Confessions of Jean Jacques Rousseau, which was published in 1782.
+As for his motivation in writing the book, he wanted to understand what shaped his identity, and he desired to provide readers with an introspective and psychological portrait of who he was and who he became.
+Rousseau did this by examining his past and by looking at his sexual behavior in an honest way.
 In fact, he wrote:

 “I have never promised to introduce a great character to the public; I have promised to describe myself as I am; and in order to know me in my riper years, it is necessary to have known me well in my youth.”